 CSP is the professional, educational and trade union body for the UK’s 48,000 chartered physiotherapists, physiotherapy students and assistants.

-HPC is a regulator that was set up to protect the public.
+The Health and Care Professions Council (HCPC) is an independent, UK-wide regulatory body responsible for setting and maintaining standards of professional training.
 To do this, they keep a register of health professionals who meet their standards for training, professional skills, behaviour and health.

 Organisation of Physiotherapists in Private Practice (Physio First)